 The Legend of Sudama and Lord Krishna

-During the entire journey back home, he kept thinking about what he would tell his wife since he didn’t get anything back that could alleviate his life in poverty.
+During the entire journey back home, he kept thinking about what he would tell his wife since he didn’t get anything back to alleviate his life in poverty.

 Friendship never seeks richness or poorness.
 Friendship is forever.
 It is all about love and respect.
-Like Krishna and Sudama, one should never forget one’s friend, and should always try to respect him/her despite their conditions.
+Like Krishna and Sudama, one should never forget one’s friends and always respect them despite their conditions.
 If it is possible, one should try to help the friend.
-As the saying goes, a friend in need is the friend indeed.(Last Updated On: July 1, 2020)
+As the saying goes, a friend in need is the friend indeed.(Last Updated On: March 11, 2022)